Avogadro/two.avogadro.cc/source/docs/menus/select-menu.md

 "Select by Residue..." generates a pop up screen that allows you to select residues with specified names.
 For example, typing in "ALA" \(this feature is case sensitive\) to select an alanine residue.

-This feauture only works with residues that were made using the peptide builder.
+This feature only works with residues that were made using the peptide builder.

 ![](../../_static/select-by-residue%20%281%29.png)